I Want To...

-Dr. Philippines Cabahug is an instructor of physical medicine and rehabilitation at the Johns Hopkins University School of Medicine.
+Dr. Philippines Cabahug is an assistant professor of physical medicine and rehabilitation at the Johns Hopkins University School of Medicine.

 Dr. Cabahug completed her residency in physical medicine and rehabilitation at Johns Hopkins and got her clinical fellowship in spinal cord injury medicine at Kennedy Krieger Institute (KKI), where she joined the International Center for Spinal Cord Injury as a full-time physician.

 - Assistant Professor of Physical Medicine and Rehabilitation